Purifyyy/FEI-I-PPDS/README.md

 #### Barrier

 To ensure that the savages always begin the feast together, our implementation uses a barrier.
-A barrier in parallel programming is a synchronization mechanism that allows threads to wait for each other, preventing race conditions and ensuring a known state.
+A barrier is a synchronization pattern defines a point that a thread is allowed to go past only when all threads have reached it [[1]](#1).
 The components that compose a barrier in our implementation, were mentioned above.
 The following code snippet represents the barrier:

 ```python
 shared.barrier_mutex.lock()